Hyperbolic triangulations and discrete random graphs: Computing distances in hyperbolic triangulations

-It is also possible to optimize either memory or Add time by a factor of $\dist_0(v)$.
-In our applications $\dist_0(v)$ is small, and thus could be considered to be logarithmic in the size of the graph.

-\begin{proof} A segment is {\bf good} if it is of form $P^d([v,v])$ for some $v \in V$ and $d \in \bbN$.
-Note that the algorithm from the proof of Proposition \ref{distalgo} can be seen as follows: we start with two segments $[v,v]$ and $[w,w]$, and then apply the operation $P$ to each of them until we obtain good vertex pairs which are close.
-Our algorithm will optimize this by representing all the good vertex pairs coming from vertices $v$ added to our structure.
+\begin{proof}[Proof (sketch)] A segment is {\bf good} if it is of the form $P^d([v,v])$ for some $v \in V$ and $d \in \bbN$.
+Note that the algorithm from the proof of Theorem \ref{distalgo} can be seen as follows: we start with two segments $[v,v]$ and $[w,w]$, and then apply the operation $P$ to each of them until we obtain good segments which are close.
+Our algorithm will optimize this by representing all the good segments coming from vertices $v$ added to our structure.

-A vertex or good segment is called {\it active} if it is represented in the memory of our algorithm.
-For each active vertex $v \in V$ we keep two lists of active segments $S$ such that $v$ is respectively the leftmost and rightmost element of $S$.
+We call a vertex or good segment is called {\it active} if it has been already generated, and thus is represented as an object in memory.
+For each active vertex $v \in V$ we keep two lists $L_L(v), L_R(v)$ of active segments $S$ such that $v$ is respectively the leftmost and rightmost element of $S$.
 Each active segment $S$ also has a pointer to $P(S)$, which is also active (and thus, all the ancestors of $S$ are active too), and a dynamic array of integers $a(S)$.
-Initially, there are no active vertices or good vertex pairs; when we activate a segment $S$, its $a(S)$ is initially filled with zeros.
+Initially, there are no active vertices or good segments; when we activate a segment $S$, its $a(S)$ is initially filled with zeros.

 The operation Add($v$, $k$) activates $v$, and $S = [v,v]$ together with all its ancestors.
-Then, for each $c = 0, \ldots, \dist_0(v)$, it adds $k$ to $a(p^d(S))[c]$.
+Then, for each $i = 0, \ldots, \dist_0(v)$, it adds $k$ to $a(P^i(S))[i]$.